 Tips for Sealing Air Leaks

-- Test your home for air tightness.
+- Hire an energy assessor or other weatherization expert to test your home for air tightness.

 - Caulk and weatherstrip doors and windows that leak air.

 - Caulk and seal air leaks where plumbing, ducting, or electrical wiring comes through walls, floors, ceilings, and soffits over cabinets.